Terry Slater (geographer)

-Terry Slater is an honorary senior research fellow in Historical Geography at the University of Birmingham, UK.
+Terry R. Slater is a British geographer.
+He is an honorary senior research fellow in Historical Geography at the University of Birmingham, UK.
 Born in Bromley but raised in Charlton he was educated at Hull University, University College, London and the University of Birmingham.

 He joined the University of Birmingham as a lecturer in 1971 and continued until retirement.
 He devoted a lot of his spare time to the Church of England in Birmingham that led to him being made an honorary Lay Canon of St Philip's Cathedral, Birmingham in 2005.